0

 Imagine walking down a dark Welsh lane in winter when you encounter a horse’s skull—adorned with ribbons and bells—mounted on a pole, draped in a white sheet, and carried by a person hidden beneath.
 This is the Mari Lwyd, a midwinter tradition that blurs the line between festivity and terror.

-The Mari Lwyd party goes door to door, demanding entry through song.
-Homeowners must respond with their own verses in a battle of wits called pwnco.
-If the Mari Lwyd wins, the group earns the right to enter the home.
-While technically a folk custom rather than a creature, there’s something deeply unsettling about this skeletal horse that seems to exist between life and death.
+The Mari Lwyd party travels from house to house, demanding entry through song.
+Homeowners must answer with verses of their own in a battle of wits called pwnco.
+If the Mari Lwyd wins, she earns the right to enter, where the group receives food and drink.
+Though technically a folk custom rather than a creature, there’s something deeply unsettling about a skeletal horse that arrives at your door, singing for admission as if risen from the grave.

 6. The Alp (Germanic)